JKRT/OLD_OMFrontend.jl/README.md

 * Julia 1.1.1

-* All external depdencies for the omc (If you would like to use a parser)
+* All external dependencies for the OpenModelica Compiler (OMC)

 # Dependencies

+As of this writing we currently depend on the following packages

 * MetaModelica.jl